Phuire-Research/Round8/README.md

 **Base-72 Numeral System with String-Only API**

 Round8 is a pure spatial coordinate stratimuxian mathematics library that provides energy-efficient numerical operations through a string-based API.
-No hex contamination - operations work directly on Round8 string representations.
+No hex crumbling - operations work directly on Round8 string representations.

 ## Installation